BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_19.md

 ## Treasure Badge

 Enter Saphira's gym to the left, and talk to her in the corner.
-Next, familiarize yourself with the gym layout, and get the hidden *Quick Ball* and *Heart Scale* within.
+Next, familiarize yourself with the gym layout, and get the hidden *Quick Ball*, *Heart Scale*, and *PP Max* within.
 Proceed to the top of the area and talk to the chest.

 **Relationship Point Choices:**